EmmanuelEkwebelem/hha-data-ingestion/README.md

 # HHA 507 - Assignment # 1

-This project represents the completion of HHA 507 Assignment # 1
+This repository represents the completion of HHA 507 Assignment # 1

 Instructions: